osmosis-labs/assetlists/LISTING.md

  - At least $10k USD-worth of liquidity on Osmosis DEX
  - At least one pool of type: Supercharged Liquidity(CL), Stableswap, Transmuter/Alloyed Asset, or Astroport PCL.
    - Note that this requirement is NOT met by an instance of the Weighted ('xyk') pool type, which are less strategic for traders and liquidity providers than other pool types.
-   - Note that although Supercharged Liquidity is the recommended pool type for most assets, this type of pool cannot be created via the Osmosis Zone frontend interface.
+   - Supercharged Liquidity pools can be created via the Osmosis Zone frontend interface or via CLI.
-   - See the [Pool Setup Guide](https://docs.osmosis.zone/overview/integrate/pool-setup) for instructions on setting up a Liquidity Pool on Osmosis.
+   - See the [Pool Setup Guide](https://docs.osmosis.zone/integrate/list-asset/pool-setup) for instructions on setting up a Liquidity Pool on Osmosis.